ssteele1111/MarsMeltMagneticMineralogy/README.md

 eq: Equilibrium crystallization.
 eqfrac: Equilbrium crystallization transtioning to fractional crystallization at 60 vol% crystal fraction.
 frac: Fractional crystallization.
 LP: Low pressure (50 MPa).
-Folders without 'LP' include calculations are performed at 250 MPa.
+Folders without 'LP' include calculations performed at 250 MPa.
+D5: "Depleted" compositions perform on the residual solid from 5% partial melting of the initial mantle composition (in Text S2 of the Supplementary Information)

 ## 01_ThermodynamicDataFiles
 Contains the thermodynamic data files for the Tomlinson and Holland (2021) thermodynamic modeled modified to buffer fO2 at different levels according to the instructions at https://www.perplex.ethz.ch/perplex/faq/how_to_buffer_chemical_potentials.txt.
 These should be copied into the main Perple_X directory after installation.